People of the Rainforest

 ASIAN FOREST PEOPLES TODAY

-As noted earlier, traditional nomadic forest peoples of Asia are few in number today because of historic migrations, encroachment on their traditional lands, and assimilation into "mainstream" rural societies.
+As noted earlier, the number of traditional nomadic forest peoples in Asia has declined significantly due to historic migrations, encroachment on their lands, and assimilation into broader rural societies.

-Indonesia's official transmigration program is now waning, but informal transmigration is still occurring through development schemes, especially in the plantation sector, where workers are brought from one part of Indonesia to another to work on timber plantations and oil palm estates.
-In fact, these projects sometimes generate animosity by using imported labor rather than employing local workers.
-These conflicts are especially apparent today in Indonesia New Guinea (mostly West Papua) and Indonesian Borneo (Kalimantan).
+While Indonesia’s official transmigration program has slowed, informal migration continues through large-scale development projects, particularly in the plantation sector.
+Workers are frequently relocated from one part of Indonesia to another to labor on timber plantations and oil palm estates.
+These projects often generate local resentment, as companies tend to employ migrant labor rather than hiring from Indigenous or local communities.
+Such conflicts are particularly pronounced in Indonesian New Guinea (West Papua) and Indonesian Borneo (Kalimantan), where tensions persist over land rights, resource management, and cultural preservation.

 Machu Picchu, Peru.
 (Photo by R. Butler)